dansmyers/AI/3-Local_Search/Notes/2-Simulated_Annealing.md

 The term *annealing* comes from metalworking and refers to heating a metal and then cooling it slowly.
 Heat puts energy into the metal's atoms, which allows them to move around a bit within the metal's chemical lattice structure.
 Cooling gradually settles the atoms back down into a lower energy state, which results in a better crystalline structure that makes the metal easier to work.

 Simulated annealing starts the search with a "high energy" state where lots of random moves are allowed.
 Over time, it transitions to a "low energy" state where random moves are harder to make, which eventually transitions into pure hill climbing to finish the search.
-The rate of transition from high- to low- energy is governed by a function called the *cooling schedule*.
+The rate of transition from high- to low-energy is governed by a function called the *cooling schedule*.

 ## Pseudocode